Pension Bonus Scheme

 - since you became eligible for Age Pension we haven’t paid you any income support except Carer Payment or Carer Service Pension

-- meet the work test rules for at least 12 months from the date your membership started
+- you pass the work test rules for at least 12 months from when you became a member of the scheme

 Eligibility & payment rates

 You can get the Pension Bonus if you: